 Teach children and teens to question why a company wants their email.
 Discuss that “free” sign-ups often mean paying with data.

 Encourage them to use “junk” emails for newsletters and to evaluate the content.
-If a newsletter isn’t helpful, they should unsubscribe promptly instead of letting it clutter their inbox.
+If a newsletter isn’t helpful, they should unsubscribe promptly rather than let it clutter their inbox.

 Also, train your child to identify the signs of a malicious email.
 Either misspelled words, urgent requests for passwords or personal information, or suspicious links.